Research papers published by our team

 Elizabeth Taylor Buck et al (2020) Use of a modified World Café process to discuss and set priorities for a Community of Practice supporting implementation of ReQoL a new mental health and quality of life Patient Reported Outcome Measure (PROM)

-Authors - Elizabeth Taylor Buck, Christine M. Smith, Amanda Lane, Anju Devianee Keetharuth, Tracey Young & Jo Cooke
+Authors - Elizabeth Taylor Buck, Christine M. Smith, Amanda Lane, Anju Devianee Keetharuth, Tracey Young and Jo Cooke

 Patient reported outcome measures (PROMs) are a means of assessing the quality and effectiveness of care from the patient’s perspective.
 However, the routine use of PROMs in clinical practice can be difficult to implement.
 New challenges arise at different stages of the implementation process and organisations need to invest time and financial resources into designing an appropriate strategy, information systems, providing technical support and preparing staff.